walterlab-HMS/AF2multimer-analysis/README.md

                         value for a residue pair (x, y).
 Default is 'min'.

   --plddt PLDDT         Minimum pLDDT values required by both residues in a contact in order for
                         that contact to be included in the analysis.
+Values range from 0 (worst) to 100 (best).
+Default is 50.

   --combine-all         Combine the analysis from multiple folders specified by the input argument
 ```